TuragaLab/slurm_cluster/README.md

 Edit `config/slurm.conf` and add a line for the new node.

-Finally, call `update_config_restart.sh` from this repository, which will copy the configuration files for `slurm` and (re)start the daemon.
+Finally, call `update_config.sh` from this repository, which will copy the configuration files for `slurm`, start the daemons (if not running) and trigger a reconfiguration of the cluster.
+This will keep currently running jobs.